Mt Manaslu

 We realise that tipping may not be a common practice in all countries but for Nepal it is a standard practice that all operators support.
 The decision on how much to tip should be determined by how well the team served you while you were on the trek.
 Tips are always discretionary and if you are not happy with the service you have received you do not have to pay tips.
 Tips can be made in US dollars or Nepali Rupees.
 It is very important that US bills be new (less than 10 years old), crisp and untorn.

 We are members of the Trekking Agencies Association of Nepal and the Nepal Mountaineering Association, and follow their guidelines when recommending tip levels for guides and porters.
-We would suggest you budget $125-$175 per trekker for your tip contribution.
+We would suggest you budget $200 per trekker for your tip contribution on this route.
+The group tip can be given to your porters and guides during your celebratory meal in Jagat on the final night of your trek.
+You will then say goodbye to your porters the following morning.

 Formalities & health